 - Must have a valid social security number.

-- If you have not already done so, complete a 2019-2020 and/or 2020-2021 FAFSA application.
+- If you have not already done so, complete a 2020-2021 FAFSA application.
 Be sure to list Massasoit Community College in the School Selection section.

-- Provide any additional information or documentation that is requested via email as soon as possible.
+- Check your Massasoit email often.
+Provide any additional information or documentation that is requested via email as soon as possible.

 In order to distribute these funds smoothly and quickly, please confirm and update your personal information.
 Instructions are below.